QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

         return plt
     end

-For now, we just plot :math:`y_t` and :math:`x_t`, postponing until later a description of exactly how we compute them
+For now, we just plot :math:`y_t` and :math:`x_t`, postponing until later a description of exactly how we compute them.

 .. _addfunc_egcode: